Dryer type comparison

 Which type makes sense for your home?

-Use the route below that matches how you actually use the dryer.
+Use the route below that matches how you actually expect to use the dryer.

-You need to keep the purchase price lower and the dryer will not be used heavily enough for long-term savings to matter as much.
+You need to keep the purchase price lower and the dryer will not be used heavily enough for long-term savings to become the bigger factor.

 Heat pump is often better for